The best MongoDB GUIs in 2024

 MongoDB Atlas

 MongoDB Atlas is a cloud database service built by the creators of MongoDB.
-Although the core of the application is a data platform built for resilience, scale, and data privacy, what brings Atlas to this list is its great GUI for data visualization and manipulation.
+Although the core of the application is also data platform built for resilience, scale, and data privacy, what brings Atlas to this list is its great GUI for data visualization and manipulation.

-• Aggregations: the GUI lets you browse the collections and visually build aggregation pipelines in addition to the standard CRUD operations
+• Aggregations: The GUI lets you browse the collections and visually build aggregation pipelines in addition to the standard CRUD operations.

-• Anti-patterns: Atlas can detect schema anti-patterns in your collections and make suggestions to improve performance
+• Anti-patterns: Atlas can detect schema anti-patterns in your collections and make suggestions to improve performance.

-• Search: the GUI can assist you in creating search indexes so that you can implement features like autocomplete and custom scoring
+• Search: The GUI can assist you in creating search indexes so that you can implement features like autocomplete and custom scoring.

-• Cluster monitoring: you can see details and metrics about your cluster in the GUI like number of read-write requests, active connections and data size against a time series
+• Cluster monitoring: You can see details and metrics about your cluster in the GUI like number of read-write requests, active connections and data size against a time series.

 • Charts: It is a data visualization tool that lets you create, share and embed visualizations from real-time data.